Robert Gaudreau

-Robert René Gaudreau (born March 8, 1944) is an American former ice hockey defenseman and Olympian.
+Robert René Gaudreau (March 8, 1944 – December 26, 2025) was an American ice hockey defenseman and Olympian.

+Biography

 Gaudreau played with Team USA at the 1968 Winter Olympics held in Grenoble, France.
 He previously played for the Brown Bears at Brown University.

-He is the father of former NHL player, Rob Gaudreau.
+Gaudreau died on December 26, 2025 at the age of 81.
+He was the father of former NHL player, Rob Gaudreau.